Last Updated on December 18, 2022 by Ozlinks Education

 Do I need a skill assessment to work as a chef?

-Trades Recognition Australia (TRA) is a business entity within the Department of Employment and Workplace Relations of the Australian government.
-According to the Migration Regulations of 1994, TRA is the relevant skills assessing authority for ANZSCO 351311: Chef occupation.
+Trades Recognition Australia (TRA) is an organisation within the Australian government’s Department of Employment and Workplace Relations.
+TRA is the relevant skills assessing authority for ANZSCO 351311, Chef, according to the Department of Home Affairs website.

-What are the requirements for a chef’s skill assessment?
+What are the skill assessment requirements for the chef occupation?

 Pathway 1: Skills Assessment Requirement